balder-dev/balder/doc/source/basics/features.rst

 .. note::
     Often you can not access the Device type objects inside the feature constructor.
-For this balder also allows to use simple strings, that contains the same name than the referencing device type.
+For this Balder also allows to use simple strings, that contains the same name than the referencing device type.

 You can do this with different devices that could stand for different usages of this feature.
 So you can also add